sbi-dev/sbi/CONTRIBUTING.md

 ## Code contributions

 In general, we use pull requests to make changes to `sbi`.
+So, if you are planning to make a contribution, please fork, create a feature branch and then make a PR from your feature branch to the upstream `sbi` ([more details](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)).

 ### Development environment